 Challenging the establishment.
 Round 1

-Next month will be the 20th anniversary of the launch of the world’s first daily-disposable contact lens.
+September marked the 20th anniversary of the launch of the world’s first daily-disposable contact lens.
 Throughout its development my business partner, Bill Seden, and I came under unscrupulous attacks by existing contact lens and solutions manufacturers because our ideas threatened their business model.
 One company, in particular, attempted to disrupt our patent filings and by so-doing to kill our business initiatives.
 But they failed.
 We persisted and we won-out.

 I take great satisfaction from knowing that millions of contact lens wearers around the world enjoy the health-care benefits of daily disposability which Bill and I had pioneered and successfully commercialised.
 After many years of uncertainty, when Bausch & Lomb sought to buy our business and our extensive patent filings we agreed, giving our families financial security and a rest!
 B&L, having invested $millions in attempting to develop a d-d process/product themselves, had failed to do so.
 J&J and CIBA subsequently launched their own d-d lens … but, even after 20 years, it’s nice thinking ‘we were first’!